Overview

 The highest number of overcrowded dwellings were in public housing and in Major Cities (over 9,100 households)

-73% of tenants were satisfied with the overall services provided by their social housing organisation in 2021
+More than 2 in 3 tenants (69%) were satisfied with the overall services provided by their social housing organisation

 More reports and statistics on housing assistance can be found under Homelessness services.
 The AIHW’s Housing data dashboard also contains the latest housing and homelessness data from over 20 national data sets, brought together in one place.